 Unlike other temples, the deity at Badrinath temple is covered with a blanket!

 The head priest at this temple is known as Rawal.
 Rawal is traditionally chosen from the Nambudiri caste.
 (Brahmin community in Kerala state is known as Nambudiri.)
 Eswari Prasad Nambudiri from Payannur near Kannur in Kerala is the Rawal from 2014.
 Rawal should be a bachelor.

 Rawal is also the head of Adi Shankara Adwaitha Foundation headed at Badrinath.
 He is also the head of the village to which the temple belongs.

 Unlike other temple priests, Rawal at the Badrinath temple wears a special type of coat.
 Temple priests in India normally does not wear a shirt or dress for the upper part of the body, while conducting rituals.

 How do I Go to Badrinath Char Dham Pilgrimage Site?

 Rishikesh at around 300 kilometers is the nearest railway had to Badrinath temple.
-NH 58 connects Badrinath with Rishikesh, New Delhi etc. Regular bus services from Rishikesh to Badrinath.
-The are no buses to Badrinath after sunset as the road is narrow after Joshimath or Jyotirmath.
-It is very dangerous to travel in night.
-You can travel up to Joshimath and stay there (by other modes of transport), if you miss last bus.
+NH 58 connects Badrinath with Rishikesh, New Delhi, etc. Regular bus services from Rishikesh to Badrinath.
+There are no buses to Badrinath after sunset as the road is narrow after Joshimath or Jyotirmath.
+It is very dangerous to travel at night.
+You can travel up to Joshimath and stay there (by other modes of transport) if you miss the last bus.

 Jolly Grant Airport near Dehradun is the nearest airport at 315 kilometers which is well connected to New Delhi International and Domestic airport.

-The temple is at around 20 kilometers from China border and the area is totally under the control of Indian military.
+The temple is at around 20 kilometers from the China border and the area is totally under the control of the Indian military.